-Jean-Marc frequently conducts steward trainings, labor rights seminars, and arbitration courses for unions, and has given presentations on a diverse array of labor and employment issues.
-He also serves an adjunct professor of public policy at the Catholic University School of Law.
+Jean-Marc frequently conducts steward trainings, labor rights seminars, and arbitration courses for unions, and has written and presented on a diverse array of labor and employment issues.
+He has also served as an adjunct professor of law at the Catholic University School of Law.

 - Catholic University School of Law, J.D., magna cum laude, Certificate in Law & Public Policy, 2003